lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 In the **Node Operators Registry**, all logic related to **stuck keys** and corresponding penalties will be removed.

 When a late validator is reported, the module will not take any direct action other than **emitting a late event**.
-The same applies when a validator is exited through a triggerable withdrawal — the event will be emitted, but no penalty logic will be executed.
+The same applies when a validator is exited through a triggerable withdrawals — the event will be emitted, but no penalty logic will be executed.

 ⚠️ This update applies to both the Curated Module and the sDVT Module.